A Taste of the Old West at the Sky Ranch

 Check-in time is 4 p.m., and check-out is 12 noon.
-If our calendar is open before/after your stay, you can book added hours starting at $5 each.
+If the calendar is open, you can add a block of four hours before or after the standard stay for $32.

-so if you are booking far in advance, you may not
+so if you're booking far in advance, you may

-see the correct rates.
+not see correct rates.
 Just check with us. ;)